robin-rpr/calos/doc/dev.rst

 Note that PRs with merge conflicts will generally not be merged.
 Resolve conflicts before asking for review.

-**Remove obsolete branches.** Keep your repo free of old branches with the script :code:`misc/branches-tidy`.

 Miscellaneous issue and pull request notes
 ------------------------------------------